gordon-cs/gordon-360-ui/README.md

 <!-- ### Front End Development (Note) -->
 <h3 id="front-end">Front End Development (Note)</h3>

 When running the app, it will open in a browser at <http://localhost:3000>.

-After cloning, and after any major changes to local code (like changing branches):
+After cloning this repo, and after any major changes to local code (like changing branches) run:
 - `npm install` (This gets the right packages installed in the directory)
 - `npm start` (This starts a local server, and prints the local URL)

 <!--### Connect Local Backend To React-->
 <h3 id="connect-local-backend-to-react">Back End Development (Connect Local Backend To React)</h3>

-Without this, React will default to the live server backend.
+By default, React will use the live server backend to allow seamless front end development.
 If you would like to run the backend locally and connect to the UI repository, use the following steps:

 - After connecting to the virtual machine and setting up the backend, as documented in [gordon-360-api](https://github.com/gordon-cs/gordon-360-api/blob/develop/README.md#running-the-server-locally),